If you're like most people, you probably think that you need to have a medical examination in order to buy life insurance.

 Well, you’re not alone.
 Up to 20% of the adult population have a needle phobia, according to research.
 (Yes, that’s a recognized medical condition and not just a fancy term.)

-If you’re in good health but don’t like the idea of medical exams, consider an accelerated issue life insurance policy.
+If you’re in good health but don’t like the idea of taking a medical exam, consider an accelerated life insurance policy.
 It only asks you a few questions to prove your eligibility.

 And the best part?

-The premium rates are similar to life insurance policies with full medical underwriting.
+The premium rates are similar to life insurance policies with full medical insurance underwriting.